Import Rules & Compliance

 If your timezone is significantly different to Japan, for example if you’re in the UK, USA or Canada, you are unlikely to find an import agent in your country that will inspect vehicles at auction, email you the pictures, then discuss the vehicle in detail before confirming your budget with you, since this would be in the middle of the night !
 We can offer this service which gives you much greater control over the vehicle you buy and how much you spend.

-Due to the AUD exchange rate, our agent fee is also likely to be much less than your local alternatives.
-We charge only $660 AUD to source a vehicle for countries other than Australia.
+Due to the AUD exchange rate, our agent fee is also likely to be much cheaper for you than your local alternatives.

 Before contacting us you should ensure the vehicle you want is eligible for import to your country, and check that it is financially viable based on applicable import taxes which can be high in some countries to protect local markets.
 All this information is readily available online.